Plugins for Guitar

 The big disadvantage with amp plugins is that their resale value is essentially zero.
 On the upside, they usually aren't all that expensive to begin with, especially since manufacturers tend to offer pretty good discounts and other benefits.
 With a keen eye towards not letting my need for retail therapy run amok in this field now that I've curbed it somewhat on the hardware side, I do take advantage of some of the offers that come my way, and have amassed an interesting collection of virtual amps that give me great variety.

 Next up is the Archetype Petrucci by Neural DSP.
 It goes for the signature JP clean and distorted Mesa sound, and contains a boatload of handy effects.
 If that sound is your thing, then this could very well be the only plugin you'd ever need.
-I like it for cleans and leads, but rely on more British-sounding plugins for my heavy rhythms.
+I like it for cleans and the occasional lead, but rely on more British-sounding plugins for my heavy rhythms.
+This was the plugin that really showed me what this technology could do.
+I find it particularly satisfying that Neural DSP add features here and there (a doubler and a pitch-shifter in this case), which they subsequently roll out to other products in their range.
+The tuner seems to be consistently excellent across all their plugins: in fact, I have been known to load up a Neural DSP plugin when tracking stuff even if I'm not using it for the tone, simply because the tuner is that good.

 On the surface, the various Ampknobs by Bogren Digital might not come off as particularly versatile.
 I was even skeptical of them at first.
 But just as with certain one-knob pedals, if the thing is voiced correctly from the beginning, then you don't need all that extra control.
 Chances are that if you're like me, it just makes it easier to dial in the wrong settings!
-I currently own four of these little marvels, and I can only say that they are really fun to play through, and every bit as useable as the more fully-featured plugins in my collection.
-They sound good throughout the gain range, most of them has a boost switch for that extra push, and they have a full set of features such as riff recorder, metronome and tuner.
+I currently own four of these little marvels: the BDH 5169 (a copy of the original 5150 amp), the RevC (Mesa Dual Rectifier), the MLC S_Zero 100 (officially licensed), and last but not least the really excellent BassKnob (Ampeg SVT).
+All are excellent fun just to play around with, but are also every bit as useable as the more fully-featured plugins in my collection.
+They sound good throughout the gain range, most of them have a boost switch for that extra push, and they have a full set of features such as riff recorder, metronome and tuner.